 - Dimensions: Width 18-1/4" x Height 13-1/4" x Depth 16-1/4"

 The power QBOMB12VL is a premium-priced product for those who don’t want to settle for less.

-It’s easy to install and provides a noticeable boost in bass quality over cheaper competition and other homemade boxes.
-So if you’re looking to get the best and loudest subwoofer box design with enough deep bass to shatter windshields, this is what you get!
+Your 12-inch subwoofer speakers will fit this enclosure perfectly.
+The enclosure and speakers are easy to install and boost bass quality more than cheaper models and other homemade boxes.
+So if you’re looking to get the best and loudest subwoofer box design with enough deep bass to shatter windshields, this is one we highly recommend.

-This bad boy can withstand a lot of power!
+This product can withstand a lot of power.
 It’s made out of high-quality materials, including thick 3/4-inch MDF materials and a Black Bed “Rhino” Liner Spray finish for the ideal combination of durability and aesthetics.